 Refined vs Unrefined

 Conventional methods of coconut oil extraction and production involve very toxic chemical solvents.
-These solvents are used in tandem with the expeller machines because it helps manufacturing companies produce up to 30% more oil.
+These solvents are used in tandem with the expeller machines because they help manufacturing companies produce up to 30% more oil.

 The oil is then "refined" which also uses harsh chemical solvents.
 These processes strip the coconut oil of its very beneficial properties that may have inspired you to use it in the first place!